Commercial unmanned flight - remotely piloted aircraft under 2kg

 It is your responsibility to abide by all of the regulations detailed in Part 101.
 Failure to do so could result in enforcement action taken against you, including large fines and possible jail time.

 *Please note: CASA will not issue any further RPAS operational approvals or exemptions to excluded RPA operators.
-To operate a remotely piloted aircraft under 2kg (excluded category) outside the above conditions, you will need to hold a ReOC and a RePL (see Commercial unmanned flight - gaining your remote pilot licence and remote operator’s certificate).
+To operate a remotely piloted aircraft under 2kg (excluded category) outside the above conditions, you will need to hold a ReOC and a RePL (see Gaining your remote pilot licence and remote operator’s certificate).

 The advantages of an RPA operator’s certificate (ReOC)